lmparppei/deadtree/README.md

 # deadtree
 A dead simple randomly generated tree for Three.js.
-Nothing fancy but (usually) works.
+Note that the first object in hierarchy is an Object3D.
+All branches are children to it in tree-like recursive manner, all with their own Object3D pivot so you can control the rotation of individual branches easily.

-Example:
+### Example:
 ```
 var size = 5; // thickness
 var material = new THREE.MeshPhongMaterial({ color: 0x555555 }); // material